YvosOnTheHub/LabAstraControl/LoD_ACC_v1.3/Addendum/Addenda02/README.md

 ```

 The next step is about customizing the updated ACC Operator.
-For the update to be succesful, the most important parameters to modify are:
+For the update to be successful, the most important parameters to modify are:
 - image registry
 - image registry secret